 What makes a horror story so scary?
 We believe it really depends upon the person and what they may have experienced in their lifetime.
 Some people are easier to frighten than others, but we believe everyone is afraid of something.
-Hopefully we found something here that will frighten you!
+Hopefully we found something here in Alter’s short horror films that will frighten you!

 Do we know when we’ve passed on?
 Or, if it’s a violent, painful, or emotionally traumatizing death, do we relive the moments that surround it?
 We’ve talked a lot about ghosts here at Puzzle Box Horror, we’ve tried to figure out what they are, why they come back, if they’re really ghosts or if they’re demons in disguise.
 We’ve also discussed their roles in ancient societies, how ghost stories still thrive in a world of skepticism, and whether or not mirrors can be portals to ghostly realms.
 We haven’t discussed too much about how or why ghosts are really scary, or why–maybe it’s because they show us a point in time where we may no longer be able to follow our dreams, or tell our loved ones how we feel before it’s too late.
 We think ghosts are fascinating regardless–we love a good haunted tale that makes our blood pump, or our breath catch in our throat.